Town and gown: Early modern

 Over the centuries, the relationship between town and gown has remained ambivalent.
 There have been points where a university in crisis has been rescued by the urban dynamics surrounding it, while at other times, urban developments have threatened to undermine the stability of the university.
 Conversely, there have been occasions where the university provided a focus and coherence for the cultural life of the city; though at other times, it has withdrawn into itself and undermined urban culture.

 Despite generally improved relations between town and gown in the post-medieval era, disputes and conflicts were a recurring phenomenon.
-The City Council of Oxford had numerous quarrels with the University of Oxford, one such incident sees both parties pressuring their rights to license citizens in different trades in 1675.
-The dispute ended with the University keeping its right to grant privileges to craftsmen (a right it enjoyed since the 14th century) while the City held the power to grant freemen the right to pursue trades that were without reference to the University.
+The City Council of Oxford had numerous quarrels with the University of Oxford, one such incident saw both parties pressing their rights to license citizens in different trades in 1675.
+The dispute ended with the university keeping its right to grant privileges to craftsmen (a right it had enjoyed since the 14th century) while the city held the power to grant freemen the right to pursue trades that were without reference to the university.